Syntopia/fragapi/README.md

-# fragapi
+# fragapi.js
-A JavaScript (and Java) library for easy creation of WebGL/OpenGL fragment buffers
+A JavaScript library for easy creation of WebGL/OpenGL pixel graphics.

+See http://syntopia.github.io/fragapi/ for more info